Arrest of Sheikh Mujibur Rahman: Homecoming

-Controversies
+Legacy

 On May 1971, tensions escalated between Tajuddin Ahmad and other AL leaders and activists.
 At the time, rumors spread from the anti-Tajuddin camp alleging that, out of a desire for power, Ahmad had played a role in ensuring Mujib's arrest by the Pakistani government.
 During the Liberation War, a deep conflict developed between Ahmad and Khondaker Mostaq Ahmad, foreign minister of the provisional government.
 Mostaq prioritized Mujib's release over the independence of Bangladesh.
 The matter of Mujib's release was discussed at the Siliguri conference.
 In a speech there, Ahmad stated: